Pepperstone MT4 vs MT5 Overview

 MetaTrader 4 and non-centralised markets

 The forex exchange market is the largest and most liquid market for trading in the world.
 With a volume of over $5 trillion, it is so large that it cannot operate through a central exchange.
-Forex markets operate in a decentralised over the counter (OTC) manner where a huge range of different liquidity providers including banks, hedge funds, multinational corporations and even wealthy individuals are offering quotes to buy or sell currency pairs.
+Forex markets operate in a decentralised over the counter (OTC) manner where a huge range of different liquidity providers including banks, hedge funds, multinational corporations and even wealthy individuals are offering quotes to buy or sell currency pairs and leveraged products.

 MT4 is built specifically for trading in decentralised markets.
 It would not be wrong to say MT4 is built for forex traders however you can also trade other contracts for difference (CFD) Pepperstone offer such as: